Terms of Service

 §9

-2. The Apply with UniEdu service provides access and makes it possible to use the Services in the scope listed on the website https://www.uniedu.uk/available-uniedu-services/.
+2. The Apply with UniEdu service provides access and makes it possible to use the Services supporting the application process.
+Once the Apply with UniEdu process is finalised as described in this paragraph, the user becomes an Applicant.

-3. In order to use the Apply with UniEdu service, the Registered User must provide complete data in their Account with the information referred to in section 5 of this paragraph, select the option “I want to apply for studies in the UK with support of UniEdu” in their Account and accept the changes.
-Accepting the changes referred to above constitutes an offer made to the Service Provider to conclude a contract, the subject of which is the provision of the Apply with UniEdu service.
+3. In order to use the Apply with UniEdu service, the Registered User must provide complete data in their Account with the information referred to in section 5 of this paragraph.

-4. After accepting the changes referred to above, the Applicant is directed by the Service Provider to further stages of the recruitment process, described at https://www.uniedu.uk/available-uniedu-services/ and receives support from the Service Provider in applying for courses at Universities.
-In particular, the Applicant shall receive from the Service Provider, to the email address provided by the Applicant, interactive templates for choosing the field of study and support in planning preparations for applying, writing a Personal Statement, collecting the necessary references, applying for courses at universities through the UCAS system or outside the UCAS system, obtaining a government loan for tuition fees and obtaining accommodation in a halls of residence.
+4. After filling the Account information, the Applicant is directed by the Service Provider to further stages of the recruitment process, and receives support from the Service Provider in applying for courses at Universities.
+In particular, the Applicant shall receive from the Service Provider guidance on filling in application forms, gathering necessary documents and finalising the University application(s).

 §10

-1. The UniEdu Eligibility Check service is available to Registered Users.
+1. The UniEdu Can-I-Apply service is available to Users.

-2. The UniEdu Eligibility Check service provides information on whether the Registered User might be eligible for government-backed student loans and grants as well as which universities the Register User might be able to apply to.
+2. The UniEdu Can-I-Apply service provides information on whether the Registered User might be eligible for government-backed student loans and grants as well as which universities the User might be able to apply to.

-3. In order to use the UniEdu Eligibility Check service, it is necessary to provide information on: desired level of study, immigration status, residence, nationality, and most recent qualifications.
+3. In order to use the UniEdu Can-I-Apply service, it is necessary to provide information on: desired level of study, immigration status, residence, nationality, and most recent qualifications and educational history.

 4. The Service Provider is in no way affiliated with the Student Finance England, Student Finance Wales, Student Finance Northern Ireland, Student Award Agency Scotland, Student Loans Company, Department for Education or HM Government.
 It is the Student Loans Company, not the Service Provider, that ultimately decides who is eligible for loans and grants, and administers them to the Applicant at the University.